SPORTING GOODS

 Put sunscreen, a hat, and sunglasses on before heading out on a bike ride, especially in the summer.

-Riemann P20 was created in the late 1970s to aid in the protection of sensitive skin from the sun.
-It has a high UVA protection rating, is water resistant, and can withstand the sun for up to 10 hours.
-A ‘triple protection’ strategy underlies the formula.
+Riemann P20 was developed in the late 1970s to provide high UVA protection and protect sensitive skin from the sun.
+Thanks to its’ triple protection’ formula strategy, it is water resistant and can endure sun exposure for up to 10 hours.

 Lifeline 121 Piece First Aid Emergency Kit